 The smell of sulfur was everywhere.
 There were no rails, no walkways, and we had to be careful when walking as not to step on pools of boiling water.

 This fragile looking ‘flower’ is actually made up of little crystals – condensation from the fume escaping from the crack on the ground.

 Some of you might already know, but I had an array of misadventures during my trip to Ethiopia that led me to Indonesia where I’m currently at.
 (Even at this place, I didn’t seem to escape bad luck: I ran out of battery halfway through.
 Aaaargggh!!!)

 But now that I have the advantage of hindsight, I can say that the trip to Danakil is worth every single flea bite and that one cursed dog bite.

-I really hope you’ll make an effort to visit this place if you’re in Ethiopia.
-Here’s a post with some info the tour agency we went with and more.
+I really hope you’ll make an effort to visit Danakil when you’re in Ethiopia.
+Here’s a post with some info on visiting Danakil Depression including the tour agency we went with and more.

 And I hope you enjoy these pictures.